Carmen James, President

 Meet the Team

-As the Assistant Curator, I work closely with the 3-D collection by caring for and preserving each item in the CCHS collection.
+As the Associate Curator, I work closely with the 3-D collection by caring for and preserving each item in the CCHS collection.
 I am a graduate of Shippensburg University, Class of 2020, Applied History – Museum Studies program.
 I have a background in textile conservation and material culture.
 My ultimate goal is to use the skills that I have to help further the stories that connect people to the past.

 Contact Cijianna by email firstname.lastname@example.org.